goepp/r-blas/README.md

 Most matrix computations in R and other programming languages are done by calling two numerical linear algebra libraries: BLAS (Basic Linear Algebra Subprograms) and LAPACK (Linear Algebra Package).

 ## BLAS
 BLAS is actually a *specification* for the format used to call the common linear alebgra operations, so there exists different *implementations* of BLAS.
-Many implementations have been written, each including being optimized for better performance on a set specific CPUs.
+Several implementations exist, some being optimized for better performance on a set specific CPUs.
 We name the main implementations hereafter (see details on their Wikipedia pages):

 - Netlib BLAS: the official implementation
 - GotoBLAS (and GotoBLAS2): open-source implementation (BSD Licence)